knightsUCF/City-Builder-Architects-Production/README.md

 - or perhaps combine this with research trees, so to reach a next level in a research tree, perhaps we have to build a combination of buildings

+- perhaps can even choose own rewards for completing buildings of certain types

+- biggest fun is watching the castle grow, same sort of fun with city building

 - four unique victory point conditions, this could be used as a winning mode:
   - most buildings of X type
   - most money